Light and the Spreading Heavens – Isaiah 42

 And new things I declare;

 Isaiah reminds us that it was the Lord who stretched out the heavens.
-In fact, they are still stretching out today.
-When there was a Big Bang to start it off, it was because He spoke it into existence.
+In fact, scientists tell us that they are still stretching out today.
+If there was a Big Bang to start it all off, it was because He spoke it into existence.

 When you and I awoke this morning, it was the Lord who gave us breath.
-He created the spirit and soul within us that define our consciousness being.
-He has gifted us the miracle of life, an ordained set of days for us to walk upon this earth, but it does not end there.
-We are created as eternal beings.
+He created the spirit and soul within us that define our conscious being.
+He has gifted us the miracle of life, an ordained a set of days for us to walk upon this earth.
+But it does not end there – we have been created as eternal beings, sustained by His righteousness.

 God called and sent this Messiah to ensure that we could spend our eternal life with Him.
 He is pure and righteous, but we are not.
 To remove this incompatibility, the Messiah lovingly atoned for all of our sins and shortcomings on a cross of suffering, taking all the punishment that we deserved upon Himself.
-Because of this, His believers may then rise with a new glorified body to have joyful fellowship with Him and to explore His created universe in a never-ending journey.
+Because of this, His believers may now rise from death with a new glorified body, just as He first did at His resurrection.
+We may now have joyful fellowship with Him and explore His created universe in a never-ending journey.

-How will we know this Messiah?
-Two more signs pointing to Him are given by Isaiah here: He will give sight to the blind and bring prisoners freedom from dark prisons.
+How would the faithful know this Messiah when He came?
+Isaiah gives two more signs here: He will give sight to the blind and bring prisoners freedom from darkness.

-The gospels give several examples of Jesus giving sight to the blind, as well as hearing to the deaf, cleansing to the lepers and healing to the lame.
-He did this out of love and compassion, but also to show His credentials – He is this Servant King that Isaiah spoke of.
+The gospels give several examples of Jesus Christ giving sight to the blind, as well as hearing to the deaf, cleansing to the lepers, and healing to those with disabilities.
+He did and still does this out of love and compassion, but also to prove His credentials, that He is the Servant King that Isaiah spoke of.

 I can personally attest to His love of prisoners who sit in darkness.
-Although prisoners were the furthest thing from my mind at that point, He nudged me one day to bring a change to that.
+Although prisoners were the furthest thing from my mind at that point, the Lord nudged me one day to change to that.
 A gentle sensation came over my body and spirit while I was on my way to worship one Sunday morning.
-It was a very strong impression to pay attention, that something was about to happen.
+It was a very strong impression to pay attention, something was about to happen.

-I listened carefully in Sunday school but did not hear anything unusual.
-Same thing with the singing and prayers – they were good, but nothing that really got my attention.
+I listened carefully in Sunday school that morning, but did not hear anything unusual.
+Same thing with the singing and prayers in worship service – they were good, but nothing that really got my attention.
 Surely it must be in the sermon.
-When it was done, I had the same feeling – nothing in it really grabbed me as something I needed to hear from God that morning.
+When that was over, I had the same feeling – good, but nothing in it really grabbed me as something I really needed to hear from God that morning.

 As the worship service drew to a close, I began to feel that I must have misinterpreted my divine alert.
-Then, during closing announcements, a man stood and said that he was on a ministry team going to the State Prison and that they needed volunteers to join them.
+Then, during closing announcements, a man stood up and said that he was on a ministry team going to the State Prison, and that he needed volunteers to join them.

-That announcement hit me like a wooden two-by-four – there was no doubt in my mind that this was the reason for the alert and was my mission now.
-That began a multi-decade experience of going into prisons and jails for various types of ministries.
-The Spirit of God, the Servant King, has always been there to protect and to lead to the people who were seeking freedom from spiritual darkness, who needed hope, a word, and a prayer.
+That announcement hit me like a wooden two-by-four plank across the head– there was no doubt in my mind that this was the reason for the spiritual alert, and was my mission now.
+That began the experience of going into prisons and jails as a volunteer for various types of ministries.
+The Spirit of God, the Servant King, has always been there to protect and lead all people, both in and out of prison, who seek freedom from spiritual darkness, who need hope, an encouraging word, or a prayer.
+He is the Light amongst the spreading heavens.

 Reflection

 Lord Jesus, bring us into Your light.
-Free us from our prisons, be they physical, spiritual, of body or of mind.
-Bring us out of the darkness of addiction, depression, oppression, or anything that binds us and keeps us from enjoying You and the amazing universe You have created around us.
-May we walk out our remaining days in freedom and joy, serving alongside You in Your love.
-In Your Holy Name we pray, Amen.
+Free us from our own prisons, be they physical, spiritual, of body, or of mind.
+Bring us out of the darkness of addiction, depression, oppression, or any habit that binds and controls us, keeping us from enjoying and following You.
+May we walk with You among the amazing universe that You have created around us.
+May we faithfully fulfill our remaining days in freedom and joy, serving alongside You in love.
+In Jesus’ name we pray, Amen.